SteeltoeOSS/Documentation/api/v4/configuration/random-value-provider.md

 Sometimes, you might need to generate random values as part of your application's configuration values.

-The Steeltoe random value generator is a configuration provider that you can use to do just that.
-It can produce integers, longs, GUIDs, or strings, as the following examples show:
+The Steeltoe random value generator is a configuration provider that you can use to produce integers, longs, GUIDs, or strings, as the following examples show:

 ```csharp
 string? randomValue = builder.Configuration["random:value"];